 The department is responsible for determining that the student is a degree-seeking student and otherwise eligible to take the exam.

-Departments must submit a Credit by Departmental Exam Form to the Office of the Registrar within 7 business days of scoring the exam/evaluation for all students who attempted credit by examination, even if the attempt is not successful.
+Departments must submit a Credit by Departmental Exam Form to the Office of the Registrar within seven business days of scoring the exam/evaluation for all students who attempted credit by exam, even if the attempt is not successful.

-The fee for each exam is $135 and goes to the department offering the exam.
-Departments may request a lower fee of $75 or $100.
+The fee for each exam is $135 and goes to the department offering the exam; departments may request a lower fee of $75 or $100.

 The department offering the exam is responsible for verifying that the fee has been paid.

-The fee is waived for Banner, FASTrack, Bucky’s Tuition Promise and Pell students.
+The fee is waived for Banner, FASTrack, Bucky’s Tuition Promise, and Pell students.

 The fee will be paid using the CASHNet system.
-The Bursar’s Office will provide support with set up and reconciliation.
+The Bursar’s Office will provide support with setup and reconciliation.